NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 ---
 Trying to install "casperfpga using a virutal environment."

-I'll be trying to use the following code since I was already at my working directory when I read this particular part of the manual and I was pretty sure I didn't already have the `casperfgpa` package installed:
+Ill be trying to use the following code since I was already at my working directory when I read this particular part of the manual and I was pretty sure I didnt already have the `casperfgpa` package installed:
 ```
 # clone the repository to your working directory
 $ cd /path/to/working/directory